petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile/where-liferay-shines.md

 The security landscape changes rapidly---and security is complicated.
 Unless the buyer, the prospect, or customer operate in the security industry or have a mature and dedicated security practice, most companies underestimate the threats that are out there.
 Often they do not have the most recent state-of-the-art tools or knowledge of hacktivists, cyber-criminals, state sponsored hackers, and so on.
 SaaS and PaaS deployments help provide an answer for this.

-With Liferay Experience Cloud, we provide as part of the SaaS subscription Distributed Denial of Services (DDoS) protection, a web application firewall, and much more.
+With Liferay SaaS, we provide as part of the SaaS subscription Distributed Denial of Services (DDoS) protection, a web application firewall, and much more.

 Security, access control and support for governance policies is vital for any DXP.
 While governance is not a “feature” as such, a DXP plays a role in helping the organization using the DXP to monitor, inform and adapt governance policies---including delegation of roles and responsibilities, compliance with accessibility, privacy regulations, and so on.